Kmvucd/ci_cd_pipeline/README.md

 Now Github is connected and now if I go back to check runner, it will changed to Active from offline.

-But if deployment is failed, again do re run failed jobs.
+But if deployment is failed, again do re run failed jobs or go to EC2 instance and run ./run.sh

+Once everything is completed successfully, go to EC2 instance and copy public ipv4 address and paste it as url with :port ie.,(13.14.165.10:8501).
+Then the final application of streamlit will be displayed.

+## Conclusion

+In this project, I have implemented CI/CD pipeline end to end, but unittest or pytest is missing in this file.